-[a] Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to a gun or

-[b] Any student who assaults a principal, assistant principal, teacher, teacher's aide or other educational staff on school premises or at school-sponsored or school related events, including athletic games, may be subject to expulsion from the school or school district by the Program Director.

-[c] Any student who is charged with a violation of either paragraph [a] or [b] shall be notified in writing of an opportunity for a hearing; provided, however, that the student may have representation, along with the opportunity to present evidence and witnesses at said hearing before the Program Director.
-After said hearing, a Program Director may, in his, discretion, decide to suspend rather than expel a student who has been determined by the principal to have violated either paragraph [a] or [b].

-[d] Any student who has been expelled from a school district pursuant to these provisions shall have the right to appeal to the Executive Director.
-The expelled student shall have ten days from the date of the expulsion in which to notify the Executive Director of his appeal.
-The student has the right to counsel of a hearing before the Executive Director.
-The subject matter of the appeal shall not be limited solely to a factual determination of whether the student has violated any provisions of this section.

-[e] Any school district that suspends or expels a student under this section shall continue to provide educational services to the student during the period of suspension or expulsion under section 21 of chapter 76.
+- [a] Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to a gun or knife; or a controlled substance as defined in chapter ninety-four C, including, but not limited to, marijuana, cocaine and heroin, may be subject to expulsion from the school or school district by the Program Coordinator. - [b] Any student who assaults a principal, assistant principal, teacher, teacher's aide or other educational staff on school premises or at school-sponsored or school related events, including athletic games, may be subject to expulsion from the school or school district by the Program Coordinator. - [c] Any student who is charged with a violation of either paragraph [a] or [b] shall be notified in writing of an opportunity for a hearing; provided, however, that the student may have representation, along with the opportunity to present evidence and witnesses at said hearing before the Program Coordinator.
+After said hearing, a Program Coordinator may, in his, discretion, decide to suspend rather than expel a student who has been determined by the principal to have violated either paragraph [a] or [b]. - [d] Any student who has been expelled from a school district pursuant to these provisions shall have the right to appeal to the Executive Coordinator.
+The expelled student shall have ten days from the date of the expulsion in which to notify the Executive Coordinator of his appeal.
+The student has the right to counsel of a hearing before the Executive Coordinator.
+The subject matter of the appeal shall not be limited solely to a factual determination of whether the student has violated any provisions of this section. - [e] Any school district that suspends or expels a student under this section shall continue to provide educational services to the student during the period of suspension or expulsion under section 21 of chapter 76.
 If the student moves to another district during the period of suspension or expulsion, the new district of residence shall either admit the student to its schools or provide educational services to the student in an education service plan, under section 21 chapter 76.

-In accordance with Chapter 71 Section 37H/2, the following applies.
+In accordance with Chapter 71 Section 37H1⁄2, the following applies.

-[a] Upon the issuance of a criminal complaint charging a student with a felony or upon the issuance of a felony delinquency complaint against a student, Program Coordinator/Director may suspend such student for a period of time determined appropriate by said Program Coordinator/Director, if said Program Coordinator/Director determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
+[a] Upon the issuance of a criminal complaint charging a student with a felony or upon the issuance of a felony delinquency complaint against a student, Program Coordinator/Coordinator may suspend such student for a period of time determined appropriate by said Program Coordinator/Coordinator, if said Program Coordinator/Coordinator determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 The student shall receive written notification of the charges and the reasons for such suspension prior to such suspension taking effect.
-The student shall also receive written notification of his right to appeal and the process for appealing such suspension; provided, however, that such suspension shall remain in effect prior to any appeal hearing conducted by the Executive Director.
+The student shall also receive written notification of his right to appeal and the process for appealing such suspension; provided, however, that such suspension shall remain in effect prior to any appeal hearing conducted by the Executive Coordinator.